Niharika-Kar/EmpowerED-Python-Project/README.md

 The primary objectives of the project are:

-• Empower underprivileged schools by maintaining a comprehensive list of donors and volunteers by developing software which is user friendly,simple, fast, and cost effective.
+• Empower underprivileged schools by maintaining a comprehensive list of donors and volunteers by developing software which is user friendly, simple, fast, and cost effective.

 • To allow nonprofit organizations to manage their donors and volunteers efficiently.